triggerdotdev/trigger.dev/internal-packages/run-engine/README.md

 There are currently three types:
   - `RUN` which gets completed when the associated run completes.
 Every run has an `associatedWaitpoint` that matches the lifetime of the run.
   - `DATETIME` which gets completed when the datetime is reached.
-  - `EVENT` which gets completed when that event occurs.
+  - `MANUAL` which gets completed when that event occurs.

 Waitpoints can have an idempotencyKey which allows stops them from being created multiple times.
 This is especially useful for event waitpoints, where you don't want to create a new waitpoint for the same event twice.